Tutorial: Build a React.js Chat App

 component with a text field and button so that we can send our messages.

-component for you which we'll modify later.
-Let's start with the Messages
+component for you in src/pages/index.js, and we'll modify it later.
+But first, we'll create a Messages

 component.

-Create a new file in your src folder called Messages.js.
+Create a new file in your src/components folder called Messages.js.
 Create a new component in this file called Messages

 return (